-Everything you’ve seen in this article; the ordinal scale examples, the nominal, interval and ratio scale examples, as well as the other types of polls, was all made on AhaSlides.
+Everything presented in this article — the ordinal scale examples, the nominal, interval and ratio scale examples, as well as the other types of polls, were all made on AhaSlides.

-AhaSlides is a free-to-use, super intuitive and flexible tool.
-No matter who you’re polling, AhaSlides’ 100% online software means that you can gather opinions from all over the world at the same time.
-You can also leave your survey open so that your respondents can take it without you even being there!
+AhaSlides is a free digital tool that’s super intuitive and flexible!
+It’s an online software that allows you to gather information and opinions from all over the world.
+You can leave your survey open, so that your respondents can take it without you even being there!

 - Write your question